keptn/spec/import_package.md

 ### API action
 An API action is a task that interacts with a specific Keptn API endpoint.
-The JSON results of the endpoint will be stored in ` .Tasks.<task-id>.Response.<field>` and are accessible for all following tasks.
+The JSON results of the endpoint are stored in ` .Tasks.<task-id>.Response.<field>` and are accessible for all following tasks.
 The following properties have to be implemented by an API action:
-* `action`: The name of the Keptn API endpoint that should be called.
+* `action`: The name of the Keptn API endpoint to call.
   See [Supported API endpoints](#supported-api-endpoints) for more information.
 * `payload`: A reference to a file that should be used as body payload for the API action.
-  If the action does not take a body, this property may be ignored.
+  If the action does not take a body, this property is ignored.
+The file reference has to be specified as the full path within the provided import package.

 ### Resource task
-A resource task is a task that adds resources to Keptn.
+A resource task adds resources to Keptn.
 Similar to the API actions, the resources are also processed by the templating engine.
 The following properties have to be defined for a resource task:
-* `resource`: A reference to a file in the import package
+* `resource`: A reference (file path) to a file in the import package
 * `resourceUri`: The URI at which the file should be stored in Keptn
 * `stage` *(optional)*: An optional stage name that can be specified
 * `service` *(optional)*: An optional service that can be specified, if specified `stage` has to be non-empty